KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 		- Mark: Driving a rental hovercraft while in Thieves Metropolis, thats where you come in.
 You are gonna use this device **(holds up a small remote with an antenna)** which will temporarily take control of the car.
 You will have to get into the trunk of that car.
 We will guide you on the way.
 Once we have the twins, you'll take their place.
 The implants are tuned already.
 			- Tartarus doesn't like how they are only calling upon two people, will encourage the rest of party to sneak in on the meeting
 		- Mark: My role is the exfil route.
 When you complete the mission you'll have to book it.
 I'll provide transport, make sure the path is clear and problem free.
 		- Mark: The final stage is that you are meeting with Kindrack, selling him the key to the box, in other words, the key unlocking the Orb you need.
-One of you will join Daliah in the lab to feed in the codes when needed.
+One of you will join Daliah in the lab to feed in the key when needed.
 Kindrack is likely to keep the other at his side.
 Collateral.
 		- Freya: I'll stay with Kindrack, you'll join Daliah
 			- Tartarus doesn't like how they are only calling upon two people, will encourage the rest of party to sneak in on the meeting
 		- Freya: Once the key is handed off, you'll signal me.
 Gonna disarm Kindrack and take him and his guards out